tommasobo/REPS_EuroSys_Artifact/README.md

 # Results
 Results are automatically generated in the ```artifact_results/``` folder.
 There, each experiment will have its own subfolder with the plots and raw_data (if applicable).

+Please note that minor discrepancies from the submitted version may occur due to hardware or software differences and inherent randomness, despite our efforts to fix all random seeds.
+Additionally, some plots were manually annotated and enhanced during post-processing.